OmarMiniesy/Notes/Defensive Security/Security Operations/Incident Handling.md

 > This information allows us to build a timeline of what has happened, and provide an overall picture of the current state.

+Once a [[Use Case]] is triggered based on the data that is observed, an alert is triggered, opening the next phase of [[Alert Triaging]] and investigations.
 ##### Investigations

 To conduct an investigation and reach a valid conclusion, leads need to be discovered throughout the process itself, not just initially.